Payday02/speedy-splat/README.md

 Metrics are written to `SCENE_MODEL_PATH/<train|test>/ours_<iteration>/metrics.csv`.
 If `ONLY_RAW_KERNEL_TIMES=true`, a `kernel_times.csv` is written instead, recording raw render time in milliseconds per image, repeated 20 times.

-## Funding and Acknowledgments

-This work was made possible by the IARPA WRIVA Program, the ONR MURI program, and DARPA TIAMAT.
-Commercial support was provided by Capital One Bank, the Amazon Research Award program, and Open Philanthropy.
-Further support was provided by the National Science Foundation (IIS-2212182), and by the NSF TRAILS Institute (2229885).
-Zwicker was additionally supported by the National Science Foundation (IIS-2126407).